George Luther Kapeau: Early life

 "This is a house for Jehovah the God of Heaven, the Father; the Son and the Holy Spirit; a house of prayer erected by the first church and congregation of Honolulu, a place for them to worship the true God.
-Those people who have been very helpful in this work are Kamehameha III., Kaahumanu II., Auhea, Liliha, Kekauonohi, Kekuanaoa, Governor of Oahu, Paki, and Keohokalole.
+Those people who have been very helpful in this work are Kamehameha III., Kaahumanu II., Auhea, Liliha, Kekauonohi, Kekūanaōʻa, Governor of Oahu, Paki, and Keohokalole.

 Political career

 Kapeau was greatly trusted by King Kamehameha III, who said, "He understands the work very well, and I wish there were more such men."
 Kapeau was appointed Secretary of the Treasury.
 In 1843, he and Jonah Kapena served as clerks in the 1843 session of the Legislature of Hawaii at Lahaina.

 Kapeau served in the Privy Council as an advisor to the king from 1847 until 1854, the year of Kamehameha III's death.
 He also served as a member of the House of Nobles from 1848 to 1855.
 His appointment was challenged by Hawaiian historian and fellow Lahainaluna classmate Samuel Kamakau who regarded his rank of Kaukaualiʻi (low-ranking chief) as too inferior for him to sit as a noble.
 By the 1850s, however, the House of Nobles consisted mainly of Kaukaualiʻi.

 In addition to his legislative posts, he held the post of deputy governor of the Island of Hawaii under Governor William Pitt Leleiohoku I.

 In 1846, Chester Lyman met both the governor and the deputy governor, but only Kapeau left an impression on him:

 He is a man of prepossessing appearance apparently about 35, & converses in English with a good degree of fluency.
 While at Lahainaluna where he spent 4 years he was distinguished for his skill in engraving, & some of the maps & pictures published at that place were executed by him.

 From 1846 to 1850, he served as deputy governor of Hawaii; Leleiohoku died in the measles epidemic of 1848.

 In 1849, Kapeau contravened the treaty under which the Roman Catholic priests were entitled to import porcelain duty-free by sending tax assessors to attempt to collect taxes on the goods from the priests in Kailua.
 The actions of the assessors resulted in the smashing of the china, leading the French consul in Honolulu to lodge a complaint over the incident to Admiral de Tromelin, commander of a French warship.
 Infuriated by the Consul's complaints, the French Admiral made ten demands to King Kamehameha III on August 22.
 One of these demands was "the removal of the governor of Hawaii for allowing the domicile of a priest to be violated by police officers who entered it to make an arrest or the order that the governor make reparation to that missionary."
 When the king refused, Admiral de Tromelin invaded Honolulu, sacked the Fort and caused an estimated $100,000 in damages.